mattcar15/memoir/README.md

 - Pull the model if needed: `ollama pull gemma3:4b`
 - Check if model is loaded: `ollama ps` (should show model with "loaded" status)

+**"Error creating embedding"**
+- Make sure you've pulled the embedding model: `ollama pull embeddinggemma`
+- Check Ollama is running: `ollama ps`
+- Verify the model name matches: `ollama list | grep embedding`

+**"No memories in vector store yet"**
+- You need to run capture mode first to build your memory database
+- Vectorization is enabled by default (unless you used `--disable-vectorization`)
+- Example: `python main.py --run-once`

 **"Error capturing screenshot"**
 - On macOS, you may need to grant Screen Recording permissions
 - Go to: System Preferences → Security & Privacy → Privacy → Screen Recording